a-ge/HBproject-KnowShows/README.md

 	- event information
 	- artist information
 	- Spotify playlist with each artist's top tracks
-- Provides for list of events for a venue
+- Provides list of events for a venue

 <a name="requirements"/></a>
 ## Requirements

-Obtain API keys from the following APIs and save in secrets.sh file:
+* Obtain API keys from the following APIs and save in secrets.sh file:
     - Spotify (https://developer.spotify.com/dashboard/applications)
     - SeatGeek (https://platform.seatgeek.com/)
     - Google Maps Geocoding and Maps Embed (https://developers.google.com/maps/documentation/)